-I think it’s really important to give accepting awareness to these feelings of happiness when we spot them.
-We don’t need to search for an explanation for them; it may even be better not to search.
+When we spot feelings of happiness we don’t need to search for an explanation for them; it may even be better not to search.
 That might be like pulling the petals off a beautiful flower – in doing so you destroy its beauty.

 Don’t make the mistake of saying ‘Well, there’s no logical reason why I should feel happy right now’ and dismissing it.
 Remember that walk in the rain I mentioned at the start?
 The happiness, though illogical, was worth having.

 And watch out for the mistake of saying, ‘well, I have this feeling of happiness but, really, isn’t there something I should be worrying about?’
 Yes there probably is, but why ruin this fleeting feeling of happiness?

 We spend much of our lives trying to be happy.
 Sometimes our efforts work and sometimes they don’t.
 But when happiness and the sensation of wellbeing come apparently of their own accord let’s welcome in it in.
 It will leave soon – it comes and goes – but at least be mindful of it and enjoy it while it’s here.